Polymer/old-docs-site/faq.md

 #### Why should I care about this project?

+{{site.project_title}} is a new type of library for the web, targeting the modern web platform, and useful for building web applications based on Web Components.

-{{site.project_title}} is still in its very early days, but we're excited about its potential.
-Polymer, like some other frameworks before it, attempts to embrace HTML as much as possible.
-It targets the evolving web platform by using a handful of independent polyfills for emerging web standards like Custom Elements and Shadow DOM.
-Over time as more browsers implement these emerging standards, the foundation layer will diminish and ultimately disappear.
+Unlike some other frameworks before it, {{site.project_title}} attempts to embrace HTML as much as possible by encouraging the use of [custom element](/platform/custom-elements.html) wherever possible.
+It includes a handful of independent polyfills for these emerging web standards (Custom Elements, Shadow DOM, etc.) that over time, diminish and ultimately disappear as browser vendors implement the native APIs.

+{{site.project_title}} is still in its very early days, but we're excited about its potential!

 #### Where are all of the shiny magic components that are going to revolutionize the entire internet and solve all of my problems?